-A gathering of students for Wednesday morning Eucharist (7:35 a.m.).
+A gathering of students for Wednesday morning Eucharist.
 It is an opportunity for students to mark the mid‑week with prayer and communion.
 These Masses are planned and executed with student readers, Eucharistic ministers, and meditations.
 There are four teams of planners who plan one Mass a month.
 The Club meets every Wednesday throughout the school year.

-Damascus is the retreat offered to Marist's seventh grade students.
-The retreat is offered on two Saturdays in September and October on the Marist Campus.
+Damascus is the retreat offered to Marist's 7th grade students.
+The retreat is offered on two Saturdays in September and October on the Marist campus.
 Pairs of 11th and 12th grade students lead the retreat groups as students spend time sharing, praying, and playing together.
-Parents and families are invited to join us as we end the retreat with 8 p.m.
-Mass in the Chapel.
+Parents and families are invited to the Mass that ends the retreat.

-Genesis is the retreat offered to ninth grade students on two different weekends during the year.
-It is a 24-hour retreat that is led by tenth grade students who previously participated in a Genesis retreat and who have undergone extensive training and spiritual mentoring to prepare for their leadership role.
+Genesis is the retreat offered to 9th grade students on two different weekends during the year.
+It is a 24-hour retreat that is led by 10th grade students who previously participated in a Genesis retreat and who have undergone extensive training and spiritual mentoring to prepare for their leadership role.
 The retreat encourages participants to pray, meditate, and share about their friendships, especially their friendship with Jesus.
-Retreatants are chosen on a first come, first served basis.
+Retreatants are chosen on a first-come, first-served basis.

-Nazareth is the retreat offered to tenth grade students.
+Nazareth is the retreat offered to 10th grade students.
 There are two retreats, one in October and one in February.
 The retreat is held at Cove Crest in Tiger, Georgia.
-It lasts about 24 hours and is led by the eleventh-grade students who previously participated in a Nazareth retreat and who have undergone various training sessions to prepare them for leading small group discussions.
-Students spend time praying, reflecting, sharing in a small group and doing recreational activities.
-The retreat encourages the students to focus on God, their family life and other relationships.
+It lasts about 24 hours and is led by the 11th grade students who previously participated in a Nazareth retreat and who have undergone various training sessions to prepare them for leading small group discussions.
+Students spend time praying, reflecting, sharing in a small group, and doing recreational activities.
+The retreat encourages the students to focus on God, their family life, and other relationships.

 In 1986, the Peer Leader program was formed to welcome new students into the Marist family and to help them adjust to their new school.
-Peer Leaders embody the Marist spirit of hospitality as they serve as role models and friends to our new students, leading them through Orientation and being a supportive presence throughout a student's first term at Marist.
-Peer Leaders are each assigned to 3‑4 new students.
-They are in touch with them over the summer, organize a group Pre‑Orientation activity, and spend two days in a small group setting with them during Orientation before school begins.
+Peer Leaders embody the Marist spirit of hospitality as they serve as role models and friends to new students, leading them through Orientation and being a supportive presence throughout a student's first term at Marist.
+Peer Leaders are each assigned to two to three new students.
+They are in touch with them over the summer, organize a group pre‑Orientation activity, and spend two days in a small group setting with them during Orientation before school begins.

 3790 Ashford Dunwoody Road, NE Atlanta, GA 30319-1899 (770) 457-7201